mayalenE/evocraftsearch/README.md

 Base class for the torch_nn system.
 Inherits from evocraftsearch.System and torch.nn.Module.
 Aditionnally to System's main API methods, torch.nn.Module's main API methods are callable.

+### evocraftsearch.system.LeniaChem
+Class for the LeniaChem system (implemented as a differentiable torch module).

 ## evocraftsearch.OutputRepresentation